sarwat-osman/file-upload/README.md

 <h2>Input:</h2>

-<p>Go to http://127.0.0.1:8000.
+<p>After running the app, go to http://127.0.0.1:8000.
 Select a CSV file and click Upload button.
 If the file format is valid, it proceeds to output serialized data.
 Otherwise, it throws validation error.</p>

 <img src="https://github.com/sarwat-osman/file-upload/blob/master/public/uploader.png">